Controllers

 controller.ee_kd = np.ones(6) * 10.0

-# Null-space gains (keeps robot away from limits)
+# Null-space gains (keeps robot away from joint limits)

 controller.null_kp = np.ones(7) * 10.0